…As Crack Permeates APC’s Wall In State

 By ‘Dotun Akintomide

-The raging crisis between the Minister of Transportation, Chibuike Amaechi, and Senator Magnus Abe deepens over the weekend as Amaechi vowed not to support the governorship ambition of the latter.
+The raging crisis between the Minister of Transportation, Chibuike Rotimi Amaechi, and Senator representing Rivers South-East, Magnus Abe, deepens over the weekend as Amaechi vowed not to support the governorship ambition of the latter.

 Amaechi, a former Governor of Rivers State lashed out at Abe, saying strongly that “Abe is daring me, an Ikwerre son.
 He is abusing me every day.
 I will ensure I use Ikwerre vote against him.”

 During a meeting in Port-Harcourt, with Ikwerre APC Chiefs and Elders’ Forum, Amaechi noted that out of 2.5 million voting strength in the state, his ethnic nationality, Ikwerre alone, produces 1.1 million.

 The minister said Abe had every right as a member of his party to contest in the election, adding that constitution of the party would be adhered to in the process.